Saturday, April 01, 2023

 The more breaks you have in the ankle, the more unstable the ankle becomes.

-Ankle dislocations are often seen with bimalleolar and trimalleolar ankle fractures.
+Ankle dislocations are often seen with bimalleolar and trimalleolar ankle breaks.

-If your ankle is dislocated, your doctor will reduce your ankle dislocation under sedation while in the Emergency room.
+If your ankle is dislocated, your physician will reduce your ankle dislocation under sedation while in the Emergency room.
 This will help realign the fracture fragments and can help prevent vascular injury.

 Occasionally, there may be a syndesmosis injury with associated high fibular fracture (Maisonneuve fracture).
 Syndesmotic injuries should be repaired surgically.

-Surgery for ankle fractures can be performed by your Podiatrist or Orthopedic Surgeon.
-Ankle fractures need to be repaired in the operating room under general anesthesia.
+Surgery for ankle breaks can be performed by your Podiatrist or Orthopedic Surgeon.
+Ankle breaks need to be repaired in the operating room under general anesthesia.
 Surgery can last anywhere from 1-3 hours or more.

-After surgery, your doctor will apply a cast or splint on your leg.
+After surgery, the physician will apply a cast or splint on your leg.
 You will need to remain non-weight bearing in a cast or splint for a minimum of 6-8 weeks.
-Your doctor will get radiographs every 3-4 weeks to assess fracture healing.
+The physician will get radiographs every 3-4 weeks to assess fracture healing.

 Do You Have to Wear a Cast for a Fractured Ankle?